cyberorg/apsetup/README.md

-# apsetup
-Access point web UI
+# Access Point Web UI

+## Use any of these methods to deploy on MSS:
+### 1. Direct copy

-Copy the files in src/* to /
+Copy the above checked out files from apsetup/* to /

-chown www-data /home/mssadmin/.config/accesspoint.conf
+`chown www-data /home/mssadmin/.config/accesspoint.conf`

+### 2. Use mssupdate

-Create new tarball apsetup.tar from inside src/ and upload to https://github.com/RechercheTech/mss/tree/master/fixes
+Create new tarball apsetup.tar from inside apsetup/ and upload to https://github.com/RechercheTech/mss/tree/master/fixes